csfulop/tanulmanyi-versenyek/templates/kaggle/README.en.md

 ## License

+This dataset is licensed under **Creative Commons Attribution 4.0 International (CC BY 4.0)**.

+You are free to share and adapt this dataset for any purpose, including commercial use, as long as you provide appropriate attribution.

+### Data Source and Legal Notice

-This dataset is provided for educational and research purposes.
-The original competition results are publicly available from the Bolyai Competition website.
+The competition results in this dataset are publicly available on the Bolyai Competition website (https://www.bolyaiverseny.hu).
+According to the competition's data policy, participant data (grade, school, placement) is public, and participants consent to this publication when registering.

+This dataset contains only publicly available information.
+No private or registration data is included.
+The CC BY 4.0 license applies to the compilation, processing, documentation, and derived works, not to the underlying competition results which remain the property of the Bolyai Competition organizers.

+For citation information, see the **Citation** section above.

 ---